10 Serious Infectious Diseases That Will Make You Shudder

 Antivirals and flu treatments can help with symptoms.
 But complications from the flu can be serious and include:

-Gonorrhea: The Year-Round Affliction
+2. Gonorrhea: The Year-Round Affliction

-Salmonella Leads to Acute Gastroenteritis
+3. Salmonella Leads to Acute Gastroenteritis

 What do chia powder, eggs, and peanut butter all have in common?
 Salmonella.

 Salmonella are usually transmitted to humans by eating foods contaminated with animal feces, but thorough cooking will kill Salmonella.

 Unpleasant symptoms like diarrhea, fever, and stomach cramps occur 12 to 72 hours after infection.
 The infection typically lasts 4 to 7 days and can clear without meds, but those with severe infections may need hospitalization, fluids, and antibiotic treatment with

-Bacterial Meningitis: Never Far From the Headlines
+4. Bacterial Meningitis: Never Far From the Headlines

 Bacterial meningitis is a rare yet possibly deadly infection of the membranes surrounding the brain and spinal cord, according to the U.S. National Institutes of Health (NIH).

 There are several types of germs that can lead to bacterial meningitis, and your age group will determine which you are most likely to acquire.
 For example, college students are more likely to get Neisseria meningitidis or Streptococcus pneumoniae, while newborns are more likely to get Group B Streptococcus.

-Enterovirus D68: Wash Those Hands
+5. Enterovirus D68: Wash Those Hands

 Here’s another good reason to wash your hands - enterovirus D68 (EV-D68) is from a family of viruses that includes the common cold.

 A historical, severe outbreak of EV-D68 in 2014 made headlines.
 This was the first documented nationwide outbreak of EV-D68.
 The CDC documented about 1,150 cases, nearly all in children, but stated that there were likely millions of mild EV-D68 infections for which people didn't seek medical care.
 Several deaths occurred, but may not be specifically due to EV-D68; and concerns with associated rare paralysis were also reported.

-Chronic Hepatitis C Virus (HCV): Listen Up Baby Boomers
+6. Chronic Hepatitis C Virus (HCV): Listen Up Baby Boomers

 Antiviral oral treatment regimens, such as:

-HIV and AIDS: Still a Threat
+7. HIV and AIDS: Still a Threat

 MERS probably started from an animal source, most likely camels.
 In fact, you may be at risk if you have been near camels with the virus.
 The cases seen in the U.S. occurred in healthcare providers who worked in the Middle East.
 Currently, there is no vaccine available to protect against MERS, but research is ongoing.

 MERS can start with a fever, cough and shortness of breath.
 Pneumonia is a common complication, and patients may go into respiratory failure or septic shock.
 The two cases seen in the U.S. recovered and none of their immediate contacts developed MERS.
 Luckily, in the U.S., MERS represents a very low risk to the general public.

-MRSA: An Antibiotic Resistant Superbug
+9. MRSA: An Antibiotic Resistant Superbug

 Fighting antibiotic resistance has been a public health goal for years in the U.S.